talkohavy/guides/docs/programming/socket-io/handle-disconnects.md

 As you will notice, it works:

-- after a temporary disconnection
+- after a temporary disconnection (of the client)
 - and after a full page refresh

 OK, now let's talk about the client delivery.